This post is also available in: Español

 It is Day of the Dead, and we want to show you how to make a DIY for La Catrina makeup at home using inexpensive makeup.

 This recipe includes Share-A-Sale affiliate links.
 We earn from qualifying purchases.

-Today we are taking a break from the kitchen to play with makeup and create a catrina or sugar skull tutorial to celebrate Day of the Dead.
-I am Mexican; thus, my culture is an essential part of who I am.
+Today we are taking a break from the kitchen to play with makeup and create a catrina or sugar skull tutorial to celebrate the Day of the Dead.
+I am Mexican; thus, my culture is essential to who I am.

 This year I was impressed with the selection and the inexpensive cosmetics available for creating the Catrina makeup.
 I have to be honest, not makeup artists or experts on creating looks, but I love to try new things and fun doing it.

 We did a lot of research for the perfect makeup.
 And found a few easy tutorials on Youtube that gave us the idea of making this sugar skull DIY at home.
 We saw many of the videos were difficult and elaborate, so we chose the easiest techniques and thought we did a good job.

 We were a bit intimidated at first.
 Once we started the process, the creativity and the sugar skull makeup process started to flow easily.
 And I am sure the same will happen to you.